hturnbull93/auth-app-rails/README.md

 If the user is authenticated set `session` with the users id, then render json with status 'created', logged_in: true, and the user object.

 If user find or authentication fails then json with status 401 (unauthorised) is rendered.

+### Registrations Create Route

+In `config/routes.rb` added registrations with create as a resources.

+In `app/controllers/registrations_controller.rb` create route: